kushv818/embedded-onboarding/section-05/hardware_filtering/digital_filtering.md

 ## Implementations on the DFR Team

-On the DFR team, the CMISS library is used to compute the digital filters.
+On the DFR team, the CMSIS library is used to compute the digital filters.
-The filter kernel is hard coded, and a pointer to the kernel data is passed to a function in the CMISS library that convolves the provided kernel with the input data.
+The filter kernel is hard coded, and a pointer to the kernel data is passed to a function in the CMSIS library that convolves the provided kernel with the input data.

 # Mathematical Basis for Digital Filtering